 What happens with your work colleagues is very similar to what happens with your friends, and they gradually draw away.
 They do not want to get involved in your ‘tales of woe’.

 But the serious affect it has is on your career credibility.
 You will probably end up taking time off work because you are not fit enough to work.
 You will have the same nightmarish attitudes to deal with here as you do with your doctor, in that they cannot see anything physically wrong with you, so it must be one of those typical ‘women things’ that is bothering you.

 So they feel you are only going into work when it suits you, not knowing that you are off sick for a genuine reason.
-And so the animosity builds, and when you get back to work the atmosphere is awful.
+And so the animosity builds, and when you get back to work the atmosphere can be bad.

-Eventually, you end up in a situation where your work quality and sickness leave puts you in a situation were you are given a warning about your conduct in your job.
-This happened to me and it just added another insult to injury.
+Eventually, you may end up in a situation where your work quality and sickness leave puts you in a situation were you are given a warning about your conduct in your job.

 You then start to look for work which is part time or even to stop work all together if you can manage financially.
 All this has come about due to inconsiderate and uncaring attitudes in the work place.